WHAg Window – giving a view from our perspective…..

 The late Dr Peter Fisher (formerly Director of Research and Consultant Physician at the Royal London Hospital for Integrated Medicine) described homeopathic treatment as aiming “to stimulate and direct the body’s self-healing capacity by triggering a reaction.
 The body reacts to stimuli, which have physiological effects (drugs or toxins) by attempting to maintain homeostasis (a stable internal environment).
 Homeopathy makes therapeutic use of this effect.”

 Many farmers have used, and are successfully using homeopathy.
-Our colleagues at Homeopathy at Wellie Level have documented some of these and this is just a fraction of the success stories which farmers testify to.
 Our own survey of the use of farm homeopathy and other alternative methods is revealing significant levels of success in reducing anti-microbial drugs across all types of farms and livestock types – from smallholders to large scale, commercial productions.
 We shall be reporting these findings over the coming months.

 Yet for sceptics – and those who pretend to be objective but aren’t really – the real-life evidence of farming practice isn’t enough.
 They dismiss it as fantastical wishful thinking, or conspiracy or arrested development or belief in fairies.